vosolsob/anthers/anthers.md

 }
 ```

-Function for the logistic regression
+## Function for the logistic regression

+Works with object resulting from `import_horiz` function

 ```r
 anthers <- function(ath,   # input data, data frame with rows: time, variantID, # of closed , # of initiated and # of open anthers